 4 So Barnabas and Saul obeyed the Holy Spirit and went down to Seleucia; from there they sailed to the island of Cyprus.
 5 When they were in the city of Salamis, they proclaimed the word of God in the synagogues of the Jews.
 They also had John Mark as their assistant.
 6 When they had gone through the whole island to Paphos, they found a certain magician, a Jewish false prophet, whose name was Bar Jesus.
 7 This magician associated with the proconsul, Sergius Paulus, who was an intelligent man.
 This man summoned shouted, "This is the voice of a god, not Barnabas and Saul, because he wanted to hear the word of God.
-8 But Elymas "the a king, and God gave them Saul son of lated) opposed them; he tried to turn the who is also called Paul, filled with the Holy Spirit, stared at him intensely.
+8 But Elymas "the gave them Saul son of Kish, a man from magician" (that is how his name is trans- the tribe of Benjamin, to be king for forty lated) opposed them; he tried to turn the proconsul away from the faith.
+9 But Saul, kingship, he raised up David to be their who is also called Paul, filled with the Holy Spirit, stared at him intensely.
 10 and said, "You son of the devil, you are full of all kinds of deceit and wickedness.
 You are an enemy of every kind of righteousness.
 You will never stop twisting the straight paths of the Lord, will you?
 11 Now look, the hand of the Lord is upon you, and you will become blind.
 You will not see the sun for a while."
 Immediately there fell on Elymas a mist and darkness; he started going around asking people to lead him by the hand.
 12 After the proconsul saw what had happened, he believed, because he was astonished at the teaching about the Lord.